dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 }
 ```

-The `UseNativeLibrary` attribute instructs the Emitter that it:
-- **MUST** add a field with an undefined name of an undefined type to the class
-- **MUST** use this field as the FTable source, and implement the required indexer.

-For `UseNativeLibrary`, the field's indexer **MUST** use [**NativeLibrary**](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativelibrary) and enact appropriate loading logic for each function's index.
-For the entry point, the function **MUST** be used unless an `NativeApi` attribute is provided, in which case the entrypoint indicated by that attribute **MUST** be used.
+The `UseNativeLibrary` attribute instructs the Emitter that it **MUST** add a Procedure Address Expression which **MUST** use [**NativeLibrary**](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativelibrary) and enact appropriate loading logic through the Procedure Address Expression.
+For the entry point, the function name **MUST** be used unless a `NativeApi` attribute is provided, in which case the entry point indicated by that attribute **MUST** be used.

-Given `UseNativeLibrary` instructs the Emitter to add a field, it **MUST** only be used on a `class`.
+`UseNativeLibrary` **MUST** only be used on a `class` to allow an implementation to modify the class layout as it sees fit.

 `UseNativeLibrary` **MUST** allow multiple usages, because a user **MUST** be able to use it to specify a library name to use if there's a preprocessor constant defined or if we're on a specific operating system.